 Leaders help teams improve performance by creating windows of time for teams to spend learning and developing skills.
-Leaders and managers must also allocate time.
+Leaders and managers must also allocate time for themselves.
 This time is set aside for one purpose only: to think without interruption.

-The topic is focused on developing the daily habit of allocating time to think deeply about a topic area rather than robotically focus on execution all of the time.
+You need to develop the daily habit of allocating time to think deeply about a topic area, rather than robotically focus on execution all of the time.
 While leaders must take ownership and focus on details, it’s crucial for leaders to not get so bogged down in minute details that they can’t see the big picture.
 For this reason, this is a crucial practice for leaders.

 - Stagnant teams that don’t improve or learn as they follow the example of their leader

 - Leaders often find themselves in a dilemma when unexpected situations arise, as they have never taken time to consider exceptions and how to handle them